 Policyholders who need term, whole or guaranteed life insurance and parents looking for a unique way to save for their child’s future might find Gerber Life Insurance as their company of choice.

-Gerber Life is now partnered with the company Fabric to offer term life insurance for families who prefer a digital experience.
+Gerber Life recently partnered with the company Fabric to offer term life insurance for families who prefer a digital experience.

-For seniors between the ages of 50 and 80, Gerber Life offers guaranteed issue whole life insurance, which includes a cash value savings account.
+- Guaranteed issue whole life insurance: For seniors between the ages of 50 and 80, Gerber Life offers guaranteed issue whole life insurance, which includes a cash value savings account.
 Seniors may qualify for between $5,000 and $25,000 in life insurance without health questions or a medical exam.
-Paying monthly premiums through Easy Pay automatic debit may save you up to 8%, and coverage begins as soon as the application is approved.
-This policy comes with a graded death benefit, so if you die in the first two years in a non-accidental death, your beneficiary receives the premiums paid, plus 10% interest.
+Coverage begins as soon as the application is approved and the first payment is made.
+Signing up for premiums to be automatically handled through Easy Pay may save you up to 8 percent.
+This policy also comes with a graded death benefit, so if you die in the first two years in a non-accidental death, your beneficiary receives the premiums paid, plus 10 percent interest.

 Pros and cons of Gerber Life life insurance